syntasso/kratix-docs/docs/main/05-reference/04-multicluster-management.md

 ---
-title: Scheduling Workloads
+title: Multi-cluster management
-sidebar_label: Scheduling
+sidebar_label: Multi-cluster management
 description: Learn more about how Kratix schedules Promises and Workloads, and how you can control the scheduling process.
 ---